Skip to main content

 What research opportunities are available to College Scholars?

-Students in the College Scholars Program are encouraged to take advantage of the College of Arts and Science unique position of being a small liberal arts school in the heart of a major research university.
+Students in the College Scholars Program are encouraged to take advantage of the College of Arts and Science’s unique position as a small liberal arts school in the heart of a major research university.
 Students are encouraged to engage in research through enrichment projects, independent study, department honors research, and other project-based university initiatives.

 What does it mean to enrich a class?